This document describes a general plan for responding to a large-scale emergency or crisis at Whitman College.

 General communication channels will be as diagramed below.
 The general intent of this procedure is to facilitate the necessary flow of information, while taking some of the communication burden off staff members who are busy with other, immediate tasks.

-For example, the Office of Communications will make an effort to contact staff in the human resources, and student services, for the purpose of gathering information, and will relay this information to the Incident Commander.
+For example, the Office of Communications will make an effort to contact staff in the Human Resources, and Student Affairs, for the purpose of gathering information, and will relay this information to the Incident Commander.
 However (for example), if the Director of Residence Life has an immediate need from the Incident Commander, he or she should feel free to contact the IC directly.

 A regional disaster (such as a severe earthquake) will most likely disrupt cell phone service first, followed by regular long-distance telephone service, and finally regular local telephone service.
 Email may be of some use in contacting people outside the area, but it would probably be of little use for rapid on-campus communication.